smuuo/Navbar-with-CSS/README.md

 # Navbar-with-CSS
-There are three fifferent navbars each with different styling
+There are three different navbars each with different styling